Fatherhood with Klinefelters

-- Despite having no sperm in the ejaculate, many (50-60%) men have testicular sperm that can be used to conceive biological children.
+- Despite having no sperm in the ejaculate, many (50-60% of) men have testicular sperm that can be used to conceive biological children.

 - Sperm production in the testicle tends to occur in “islands” or “pockets.”

-- High technology pregnancies (IVF-ICSI) are necessary to have biological children.
+- High-tech pregnancies (IVF-ICSI) are necessary to have biological children.